PLEASE NOTE THIS DOES NOTE REPLACE THE BRIEFING NIGHTS HELD IN JUNE

 The 2015 Kokoda Challenge will be held on the weekend of July 18th & 19th.

-FINAL TEAM PLACES WILL BE RELEASED AND SECOND ROUND OF REGISTRATIONS OPEN ON WEDNESDAY 7TH JANUARY 2015.
+FINAL TEAM PLACES are now RELEASED AND SECOND ROUND OF REGISTRATIONS are OPEN

 TEAM SPOTS ARE LIMITED AND FILL QUICKLY, SO IT IS ESSENTIAL TO BE ORGANISED IN ADVANCE.
 ENSURE YOU HAVE ALL THE INFORMATION IN FRONT OF YOU BEFORE STARTING THE REGISTRATION PROCESS.